 Erin’s story is a reminder that psychosis and religious delusions are nothing to be ashamed of.
-They are a common manifestation of both bipolar disorder and schizophrenia.
+They are a common symptom in both bipolar disorder and schizophrenia.

 While psychosis and religious delusions can be frightening, with the proper medication, they are highly treatable.